-Board event
+Board events

-From time to to Board may seek to hold events to support the delivery of its functions, or to of the Minister. deliver on the expectation
+From time to time, the Board may seek to hold events to support the delivery of its functions, or to deliver on the expectations of the Minister.

-Proposals for such events show cussed with and, where applicable, approved by the Agency; be/ and should coordinated by the MPA secretariat.
+Proposals for such events should be discussed with and, where applicable, approved by the Agency; and should coordinated by the MPA Secretariat.